smizell/onit/README.md

 ### Open Folders

 Onit can open Onit-specific folders for you.
-You can either open the `notes` or `day` directory.
+If not given a folder, it will open the root `onit` folder.
+You can open specific folders, too, like `notes`, `day`, `onit`, or `query` directory.

 ```bash
 onit folder notes